dwcaraway/govly/README.md

-Evented
+Vitals
 =================
-Welcome to Evented, an event aggregation framework.
+Welcome to Vitals, a dashboard of economic opportunities in the Dayton region.

 Installation
 ---------------